 Actually, you’re kind of getting bored of it.

-To avoid this fate, it’s important to look for ways to keep yourself motivated.
+To avoid this fate, it's important to look for ways to keep yourself motivated.
 And to do that, you need to find something that you actually enjoy doing.
 Something fun and different than what you've tried before.

 If you feel like you're starting to get bored with your outdoor runs or indoor treadmill sessions, consider adding the jump rope workouts into your training mix.

 When it comes to workout engagement, there are a number of things the jump rope can offer that running can't.

 For one, as we mentioned earlier, you can literally take your workout anywhere.